- Written by Dr.Mehmet Demircioglu

 How does donor area strength change the decision?

-When the donor is limited, the safest choice is often to create a strong frontal frame and keep the crown modest.
+When the donor is limited, the safer choice is often to create a strong frontal frame and keep the crown modest.
 This may sound less exciting, but it protects the patient from a diluted result and a damaged donor.

 When the donor is strong, we may have more room to discuss crown improvement.
 Even then, I do not treat the crown as an unlimited target.
 The crown can always ask for more grafts.
 The surgeon has to know when to stop.